Transbaikal State University: History

 2003 – the university was granted the status of classical university and given the name of Chita State University.
 The School of Economics and Management and the School of Law were established.
 Specialized Academic Councils for Ph.D.
 Dissertations defending in the field of Philosophy and Geoecology were established.

-2004 – Specialized Academic Council for Ph.D.
-Dissertations defending in the field of Political Studies was established.

 2011 - University has been renamed as Transbaikal State University.

 Administration and Organization

 School of Power Engineering

 The School of Power Engineering was established in 2000 as result of the reorganization of the Faculty of Power Engineering of the former Chita Technical Institute.
 The main fields of scientific research of the School are the following: energy efficiency upgrading of combined heat and power stations machinery, energy saving during the process of its generation and consumption, reduction of heat and power stations' hazardous emissions, drinking water purification and sewage treatment, electronic communication development of economy and education.
-The School staff has taken an active part in the Chita Power Supply 2001-2002 Program development and realization, as well as in many other regional programs and researches.
-Their activity is highly valued by city government.